Marine Flares

 Non-pyrotechnic (electronic) devices, also known as electronic distress signal devices (eVDSDs), never expire and can last the lifetime of your boat.
 Residents can use an eVDSD with an orange flag for their safety and maximum visibility in an emergency situation.
 Annually check and dispose of dead batteries at the Delta Household Hazardous Waste Collection Facility.

-While there currently are no safe, permanent disposal options in the Bay Area, Alameda County, Delta Diablo, and the California Product Stewardship Council (CPSC) have partnered with CalRecycle and the California State Parks and Coastal Commission’s California Boating Clean and Green Program to collect expired marine flares and educate residents about marine flare management safety, including the advantages of reusable distress signals, to protect Bay Area communities and the local environment.
+While there currently are no safe, permanent disposal options in the Bay Area, Alameda County, Delta Diablo, Del Norte County, West Contra Costa County, and the California Product Stewardship Council (CPSC) have partnered with CalRecycle and the California State Parks and Coastal Commission’s California Boating Clean and Green Program to collect expired marine flares and educate residents about marine flare management safety, including the advantages of reusable distress signals, to protect Bay Area communities and the local environment.
 See below for event details:

 Event Date and Location

-- Stay in your vehicle.
-It is state law and part of our COVID-19 protection plan.
+• Stay in your vehicle.
+It is state law and for your own safety.
 Items must be in an unlocked trunk or back cargo space.

 Non-Acceptable Items: